Searching for the elusive sweet-spot in financial product design

 Contribute to our research

 We think we’re onto something here.
-Our methodology is unblocking design obstacles and helping deliver innovative, compliant products in several large Financial Services organisations right now.
+Our Evidence Based Compliance methodology is unblocking design obstacles and helping deliver innovative, compliant products in several large Financial Services organisations right now.
 But we’re not resting on our laurels.

 We want to go deeper and learn all we can about the unique set of design challenges that teams in large, complex organisations face when it comes to delivering products in this sweet spot - the drivers and pressures, tensions and view from all angles.

-If interested in a conversation on this, contact me: Mark Hicks, Experience Strategy Director, cxpartners email@example.com.
+And if you’re interested in a conversation about how to apply this approach to your product development process, contact me: Mark Hicks, Experience Strategy Director, cxpartners firstname.lastname@example.org.